Talis Kimberley

 Talis Kimberley is an English folk singer-songwriter, activist, and political figure based in Wiltshire, England.
-Her songs are narrative in nature and feature a mixture of mythology, green issues and everyday life approached from unexpected angles, among other things.
-She performs as a solo artist or with her floating band (formerly 'Mythical Beasts'), and is managed by Marchwood Media.
-She has been an active contributor to the Occupy movement, and in 2015 was the parliamentary candidate for the Green Party for the South Swindon constituency, winning 1,757 votes.
+Her songs are narrative in nature and feature a mixture of mythology, environmental issues and everyday life approached from unexpected angles, among other things.
+She performs as a solo artist or with her floating band (formerly Mythical Beasts), and is managed by Marchwood Media.
+She has been an active contributor to the Occupy movement, and in 2015, was the parliamentary candidate for the Green Party for the South Swindon constituency, winning 1,757 votes.

 Music

-Kimberley has been an active musician on the filk circuit since 1990, playing in the UK, Germany, Canada and the United States.
+Kimberley has been an active musician on the filk music circuit since 1990, playing in the UK, Germany, Canada and the United States.
 She has been a Guest of Honour at VIbraphone (1994) – UK; FilKONtario (1997) – Canada; OVFF (2000), Consonance (2003), DucKon 19 (2010), MarCon (2017) – USA; and FilkCONtinental (2006) – Germany.
-She was also Guest at DraCon, Bristol (1992) and 'Featured Filker' at Boskone, USA (1995).
+She was also Guest at DraCon, Bristol (1992) and "Featured Filker" at Boskone, USA (1995).